9 Best Investment Apps in the UK for 2024

 Freetrade

-Offering commission-free trading via a suite of account options, Freetrade’s pricing continues to undercut most other DIY investment options.
+Offering commission-free trading via a suite of account options, Freetrade’s pricing continues to undercut most DIY investment options.
 Despite remaining light on trading functionality and analysis, fledgling investors looking for a cheap way to buy and sell stocks will find a lot to love in the platform’s clean and accessible user interface.
 Additionally, it has one of the best investment apps in the UK.

 Freetrade Account Types: Stocks and shares ISA, SIPP, GIA, Freetrade Plus